mikegloudemans/insulin-resistance-colocalization/README.md

 Analysis performed by Mike Gloudemans and Brunilda Balliu

-With contributions from Matthew Durrant, Martin Wabitsch, Erik Ingelsson, Thomas Quertermous, Joshua Knowles, Stephen Montgomery, and Ivan Cárcamo-Oribe
+With contributions from Daniel Nachun, Matthew Durrant, Martin Wabitsch, Erik Ingelsson, Thomas Quertermous, Joshua Knowles, Stephen Montgomery, and Ivan Cárcamo-Oribe

 You can view PDFs of the full heatmaps for all tested loci at https://zenodo.org/record/4659095.